openedx/openedx-aspects/docs/concepts/authentication_permissions.rst

 We do not use any of the provided roles, instead we have created custom roles for our specific uses cases:

-- **Admin**: Full access to all superset data, dashboards, and reports.
+- **Admin**: Full access to all Superset data, dashboards, and reports.
 - **Operator**: Access to the operator dashboard and data about the state of the installation.
 - **Instructor**: Access to the instructor dashboard and course specific data.